• ECTS

 Read more

-And then
+And after

-The Masters degree is of a level permitting direct professional insertion, but many (>60%) of students follow up with a PhD.
-5-10% of students choose to acquire a double degree, for example a Masters in Management.
+The Master's degree is of a level permitting direct professional insertion, but many (>60%) of students follow up with a PhD.
+5-10% of students choose to acquire a double degree, for example a Master's in Management.

 Read more

-Continuing your studies abroad
+Continuing studies abroad

-The Masters degree is of International standard and allows students to continue research for a PhD at the highest level in any country.
+The Master's degree is of international standard and allows students to continue research for a PhD at the highest level in any country.
 Each year, 10-20% of graduates undertake a PhD abroad.

 Read more